Connect To Tech Header

 IT Service Desk

-IT service desks are the place to go if you need to troubleshoot or request help with such services as WebMail, Penn State Access Accounts, course management systems, and more.
+IT Service Desks are the place to go if you need to troubleshoot or request help with such services as University email and calendaring, Penn State Access Accounts, course management systems, and more.
 To get technology help in person, visit an IT service desk at one of their convenient campus locations.
 To request help online, complete this online form.
 Students at University Park can also reach a service desk staff member by calling 814-865-HELP (4357).

 Need help with a particular software or technology-based course assignment?
 Contact the Tech Tutors for help.
 These student tutors can guide you through using such software as Photoshop, Prezi, InDesign, Excel, and many more.
 You can meet with a Tech Tutor in person or connect online for personalized tutoring via chat or screen sharing.